-Reasons that lead to the failure of potential drugs Why is ADME prediction that important ?
+Reasons that lead to failure or withdrawl of a potential drug around 1995 - 2000

+Why is ADME prediction that important ?
 (II)

-Our aim is to reckognize unsuitable compounds as soon as possible: - saving resources - avoiding unnecessary clinical trials - The later a drug has to be withdrawn, the more expensive it gets.
+Our aim is to reckognize unsuitable compounds as soon as possible:

+- saving resources

+- avoiding unnecessary clinical trials

+- The later a drug has to be withdrawn, the more expensive it gets.